ItsMeBrille/MMM-Keypress/README.md

 | `Arrow Down` | 40      |
 | 0-9          | 48-57   |

+For the numbers 0 to 9 use of *keyCode* is required.
+0 corresponds to 48, 1 to 49 and so on.

-When mapping the numpad using the keyCode is not recommended as it depends on whether or not NumLock is pressed.
-Therefore the *code* attribute fits better for that application.
+When mapping the numpad using the *keyCode* is not recommended as it depends on whether or not NumLock is pressed.
+Therefore the *code* attribute fits better for that application: `Numpad0`

 ## Dependencies
-* MagicMirror² (version 2.12.0 or higher)
+* MagicMirror² (not tested on versions below 2.12.0)

 ## License
 MMM-Keypress is licensed under the [MIT License](LICENSE).